gzaifa/neo4j-yelp/gds_yelp_fraudulent_reviews.md

 Hypothesis to narrow down dataset for analysis:
 * Users that have 2 or less reviews.
 * These reviews are written on the same day that they joined yelp.
-* These reviews are 1 or 5 stars (Note: There have been research which shows that people are more likely to leave a review when their experience is extremely good or bad.
-For example, roughly 50% of products on Amazon have a bimodal distribution of ratings).
+* These reviews are 1 or 5 stars (Note: Might not be a good guage as there have been research which shows that people are more likely to leave a review when their experience is extremely good or bad.
+For example, roughly 50% of products on Amazon have a bimodal distribution of ratings at 1 and 5 stars).

 We get around 224,145 which satisfies the above criteria:
 <pre>MATCH (u:User)-[w:WROTE]->(r:Review)